syncfusion-content/blazor-docs/blazor/card/getting-started.md

 # Getting Started with Blazor Card Component

 This section briefly explains about how to include a [Card](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Cards.SfCard.html) in your Blazor server-side application.
-You can refer to our Getting Started with [Syncfusion Blazor for Server-Side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-webassembly-visual-studio-2019/) page for the introduction and configuring the common specifications.
+You can refer to our Getting Started with [Syncfusion Blazor for Server-Side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-webassembly-visual-studio/) page for the introduction and configuring the common specifications.

 To get start quickly with Blazor Card component, you can check on this video.
 {% youtube